algorys/sysadmin/tutoriel/en/_posts/2016-03-14-install-fusion-inventory.md

 Obviously, this is really nice, but run agent manually on GLPI and on Shinken, it's not very usefull... so we need automate the process.
 If you have search in all the web like me to find tutorials about this plugin, you certainly have same problem.
-In fact, there is a solution on the [official wiki](http://wiki.glpi-project.org/doku.php?id=en:config:crontab) but it's not reasy to find.
+In fact, there is a solution on the [official wiki](http://wiki.glpi-project.org/doku.php?id=en:config:crontab) but it's not easy to find.

 We will define 2 things: